Learning and balancing unknown loads in large-scale systems: Refined learning scheme

 We have already established that $\sigma > \sigma_\bd(a, b, m , \Delta)$ implies that the threshold is upper bounded by $m \Delta$ along the interval $[a + \sigma, b]$ in all large enough systems with probability one, and we have shown that \eqref{seq: main result 3} holds.
 It remains to prove that $\sigma > \sigma(a, b, m , \Delta)$ implies that the threshold is in fact equal to $m \Delta$ in all sufficiently large systems with probability one, and to establish \eqref{seq: main result 2}.
-For this purpose we introduce the processes $\delta_n(j)$, defined as
+To this end, we introduce the processes $\delta_n(j)$, defined as

 for all $t \in [0, T]$ and all $j \geq 1$.
 Observe that \eqref{seq: fslln for arrivals 2} and \eqref{seq: fslln for departures 2} imply that

 The following two technical lemmas make use of the latter definition and property.